jay-johnson/deploy-to-kubernetes/README.rst

     sudo su
     ./prepare.sh

-.. note:: This has only been tested on Ubuntu 18.04 and requires commenting out all swap entries in ``/etc/fstab`` to work
+.. note:: This has only been tested on CentOS 7 and Ubuntu 18.04 and requires commenting out all swap entries in ``/etc/fstab`` to work

+.. warning:: This guide used to required the cluster to run on Ubuntu 18.04, but after seeing high CPU utilization issues related to volumes not being found this guide was moved over to CentOS vms.

 Validate
 --------